pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ## Before You Begin

-### Purpose
+### Objectives
+- Review how to create connections
-This lab shows you how to execute a Data Synch elevated task; as well as how to define all necessary elements to run the task.
+- Review how to execute a Synchonize Data elevated task

 ### Time to Complete
 Approximately 60 minutes.